npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 26 Mar 2024 09:59:20 +0530
 ### [Is UN Security Council’s Gaza ceasefire resolution enforceable?](https://www.firstpost.com/explainers/un-security-council-gaza-ceasefire-resolution-enforceable-law-meaning-israel-hamas-war-13752663.html)

-Article found but Couldn't summarize
-The United Nations Security Council voted 14-0 in favour of a resolution demanding a ceasefire in Gaza for the rest of Ramzan after the United States abstained from the vote.
-While other countries welcomed the decision, Israel has expressed its anger, saying ‘it is not morally obligated to end the war’.
-What does this mean for the ongoing conflict?
+The United Nations Security Council (UNSC) has passed a resolution with a 14-0 vote demanding an immediate ceasefire in Gaza for the remainder of the Muslim holy month of Ramzan.
+The resolution is significant as it was passed after the United States abstained from voting, a departure from its previous vetoes.
+The resolution calls for a "lasting, sustainable ceasefire" and the unconditional release of hostages held by Hamas since the 7 October attack.

+Israel has reacted negatively to the resolution and the US's abstention, with Prime Minister Benjamin Netanyahu accusing the US of retreating from its principled position and stating that Israel has no moral obligation to end the war until all hostages are released.
+Other countries, including France and Germany, welcomed the resolution, emphasizing its importance for the protection of civilians and urging for work on a permanent ceasefire.

+The resolution's passage is seen as a significant development, putting international pressure on Israel.
+While UNSC resolutions are legally binding, their enforcement depends on the parties involved and the Council's actions.
+The resolution's impact on the ground remains to be seen, but its adoption after multiple vetoes is noted as a noteworthy event.

 Tue, 26 Mar 2024 05:00:30 +0530
 ### [FirstUp: AAP to ‘gherao’ PM Modi’s home, US SC hearing on abortion pills … News today](https://www.firstpost.com/explainers/firstup-aap-gherao-pm-narendra-modis-home-us-sc-hearing-on-abortion-pills-news-today-13752583.html)